clearlinux/autospec/README.rst

     be added automatically to the build, much the same as ``buildreq_ban``.
     As with ``pkgconfig_add``, these names are automatically transformed by ``autospec`` into their correct ``pkgconfig($name))`` style.

+**requires_ban**

+    Each line in the file is a runtime dependency that under no circumstance should be automatically added to the runtime dependencies.
+This is useful to block automatic configuration routines adding undesired functionality, or to omit any automatically discovered dependencies during tarball scanning.

 Controlling the build process